Optimal collision-energy range for realizing macroscopic high-baryon-density matter

 We comment on the relation of this study with the event-by-event analysis of fluctuations in conserved charges~\cite{Asakawa:2015ybt,Luo:2017faz,Bluhm:2020mpc}.
-The large fluctuations of the spacetime volume shown in Figs.~\ref{fig:V3}--\ref{fig:V4} may fake signals of the fluctuation observables, which are important for the search for the QCD critical point.
+The large fluctuations of the spacetime volume shown in Figs.~\ref{fig:V3}--\ref{fig:V4} may fake signals of the fluctuation observables\footnote{We note that a heavy-ion system is genuinely nonequilibrium, especially for intermediate energies.
+In such nonequilibrium situations, conserved quantities are not necessarily determined only by the thermal parameters and finite-volume effects cannot be simply eliminated by taking the ratio of the moments. }, which are important for the search for the QCD critical point.
 Taming the fluctuations of the spacetime volume, which would in part be regarded as the volume fluctuations~\cite{Skokov:2012ds,Braun-Munzinger:2016yjz}, may be crucial in this energy range.

-{\it Summary.}---\ We have investigated the volume and lifetime of the high baryon-density matter created in central Au\;\!+\;\!Au collisions by introducing the three measures~\eqref{eq:V3}--\eqref{eq:tau} and estimated the optimal collision energy to realize the largest spacetime volume using a microscopic transport model JAM.
-The numerical results suggest that the dense region with $\rho(x)/\rho_0\gtrsim3$ can be created with large volume and lifetime with the optimal collision energy around $\sqsNN\approx3\, \mathchar`-\,4\;{\rm GeV}$.
-These findings are crucial for further investigations of the dense matter with near-future facilities such as NICA, FAIR, HIAF, and J-PARC-HI, as well as the current RHIC BES program.
+{\it Summary.}---\ We have investigated the volume and lifetime of the high baryon-density matter created in central Au\;\!+\;\!Au collisions by introducing the three measures~\eqref{eq:V3}--\eqref{eq:tau} and estimated the optimal collision-energy range to realize the largest spacetime volume using a microscopic transport model JAM.
+The numerical results suggest that the dense region with $\rho(x)/\rho_0\gtrsim3$ can be created with large volume and lifetime with the optimal collision energy around $\sqsNN\approx3\, \mathchar`-\,5\;{\rm GeV}$.
+Since this range is significantly lower than the previous estimates~\cite{Randrup:2006nr,Ohnishi:2015fhj}, these findings are crucial for the designs and interpretations of the near-future experiments such as NICA, FAIR, HIAF, and J-PARC-HI, as well as the current RHIC-BES program and NA61/SHINE.

 {\it Acknowledgments.}---\ The authors thank Akira~Ohnishi and Toru~Nishimura for the collaboration at the early stage of the present work.
 They also thank Takao~Sakaguchi and Hiroyuki~Sako for useful discussions.
-This work is supported by JSPS KAKENHI under grant Nos.~22K14045 and 24K17058 (HT), Nos.~JP19H05598, JP22K03619, JP23H04507, and JP24K07049 (MK), No.~JP21K03577 (YN), the RIKEN special postdoctoral researcher program (HT), JST SPRING, Grant Number JPMJSP2110 (AJ), the Center for Gravitational Physics and Quantum Information (CGPQI) at Yukawa Institute for Theoretical Physics (MK).
+This work is supported by JSPS KAKENHI under Grants No.~22K14045 and No.~24K17058 (HT), Grants No.~JP19H05598, No.~JP22K03619, No.~JP23H04507, and No.~JP24K07049 (MK), Grant No.~JP21K03577 (YN), the RIKEN special postdoctoral researcher program (HT), JST SPRING, Grant No.~JPMJSP2110 (AJ), and the Center for Gravitational Physics and Quantum Information (CGPQI) at Yukawa Institute for Theoretical Physics (MK).
 A part of the numerical simulations have been carried out on Yukawa-21 at Yukawa Institute for Theoretical Physics (YITP), Kyoto University.